nbehier/bolt-sendemail-fornewcontent/README.md

 [Bolt](https://bolt.cm/) extension to send email when new content is published

+### Known bugs
+- Notification email send each time you "depublish -> publish", beacause I do not track notification already sent.

 ### Requirements
 - Bolt 3.x installation
 - [optional] [Newsletter Subscription](https://github.com/miguelavaqrod/bolt-newsletter-subscription) to save registered emails in database.